Enorovan/sgda-patch/README.md

 ## Future of the projact

 * Whenever the Committee of Zero gets around doing patches for *STEINS;GATE: My Darling's Embrace* and *STEINS;GATE: Linear Bounded Phenogram*, this patch will, for sure, receive updates that will include those fixes.

-## Special thanks

-I would want to thank Revo, for helping me figuring out things like converting videos back and forth, and dealing with some assets archive shenanigans.